igutekunst/ooc/docs/technical.rst

         ASSERT_SUPPORTS_TRAIT(_other, Hashable, Equality);
     }

-This would greatly simply how type checking is done.
+This would greatly simplify how type checking is done.
 This can be accomplished pretty easily by adding some boolean fields to the ClassHeader, one for each `Trait` available in OOC.
-The assertion would then easily be able to verify the type supports some functionality.
+The assertion could then easily verify the type supports some functionality.

-Right now, most type checking is done only for the first argument for a function.
+Right now, OOC only performs type checking for the first argument for a function.
 It's done in the top level function, for example ``obj_insert(const void* _self, ...)``.
-This function ensures the object _self at least has a non-NULL unction pointer ``obj_insert``.
+This function ensures the object _self  has a non-NULL unction pointer ``obj_insert``, but doesn't do any other checking.